MaxwellZen/APCSFinalProject/README.md

 \
 5/30: \
 \
 Jerry: Wrote methods to simulate perfectly elastic collisions between particles.
 Also factored in air friction for particles.
 Tested collisions and effects of air friction.
+Updated UML diagram.